flutter/website/src/docs/development/ui/navigation/deep-linking.md

 the pattern: `/#/path/to/app/screen`, but this can be changed by [configuring the URL strategy] for your app.

-To follow along, create a new Flutter project with [the `Router` widget sample][router-sample] in flutter/samples.
+To follow along, clone the [Navigation and Routing][router-sample] in flutter/samples.

 ## Enable deep linking on Android